By Todd Ratermann

 situation there are actually quite a few major issues to consider.
 Of

 course staying dry and warm is always my most important concern in any

 live three weeks without food, three days without water, but only three

-HOURS in hypothermic conditions.
+HOURS in hypothermic conditions without shelter.

 that most outages occur during severe weather conditions; hurricanes,